 People’s Energy customer score

-People’s Energy came joint-fifth out of 35 energy companies rated by 7,355 members of the public in the annual Which? energy companies satisfaction survey – the broadest independent view of energy companies available.
+People’s Energy came fourth out of 25 energy companies rated by 7,460 members of the public in the annual Which? energy companies satisfaction survey – the broadest independent view of energy companies available.

 People’s Energy score breakdown